On groups of homeomorphisms of the interval with finitely many fixed points: Semi-archimedian groups

 \section{Semi-archimedian groups}

 It is a well known fact that any subgroup of $\mathrm{Homeo}_{+}(\mathbb{R})$ is left-orderable.
 Conversely, one can realize any countable left-orderable group as a subgroup of $\mathrm{Homeo}_{+}(\mathbb{R})$ (see \cite{N3}).
-Despite such an almost complete and extremely useful characterization of left-orderable groups, when presented algebraically (or otherwise) it can be difficult to decide if the group does admit a left order at all, and if yes, then are there many left orders?
+Despite such an almost complete and extremely useful characterization of left-orderable groups, when presented algebraically (or otherwise) it can be difficult to decide if the group does admit a left order at all.

-For example, it is true that a semi-direct product of a left-orderable group with another left-orderable group is still let-orderable.
-In fact, if the groups $G, H$ admit left orders $\prec _1, \prec _2$ respectively, then one can put a left order $\prec $ on $G\ltimes H$ by letting, $(g_1,h_1)\prec (g_2, h_2)$ iff either $g_1\prec _1 g_2$ or $g_1=g_2, h_1\prec_2 h_2$.
-This left order is quite straightforward; here, {\em $G$ is dominant over $H$} and because $G$ is the acting group, one checks directly that the linear order $\prec $ is indeed left-invariant.
-It is sometimes more interesting (and needed for our purposes in this paper) to make $H$ dominant over $G$; one can do this if the action of $G$ on $H$ preserves the left order of $H$.
-We materialize this in the following